 Diversity and well-being are two crucial aspects to an attorney’s ethical and professional practice.
 But what does it mean to have an awareness of diversity?
 How can we create an inclusive environment in our workplaces?
 How can a busy practitioner ensure their mental well-being?
 How can we look out for our colleagues in need?

-For the first time, three entities of the Illinois Supreme Court – the Illinois Supreme Court Commission on Professionalism, the Lawyers’ Assistance Program, and the Attorney Registration and Disciplinary Commission – are combining efforts for two regional conferences that address diversity and well-being in the legal profession.
+For the first time, three entities of the Illinois Supreme Court – the Illinois Supreme Court Commission on Professionalism, the Lawyers’ Assistance Program, and the Attorney Registration and Disciplinary Commission – are combining efforts for two regional workshops that address diversity and well-being in the legal profession.